ChalmersLibrary/research-publication-match-ai/README.md

     - ES_INDEX - name of the elastic index (eg. *research-publications-static-20260101*)
     - OUTFILE_CSV - name of output CSV file (default: *results*)
     - QUERY - query string (keywords, space separated) to be used, eg. *maritime marine shipping seafood aquaculture blue bioeconomy ocean currents*
-    - FETCH_FIELDS - fields that should be retrieved from Chalmers CRIS, eg. *Id,Title,IdentifierDoi[0],Year,PublicationType.NameEng*
+    - FETCH_FIELDS - fields that should be retrieved from Chalmers CRIS and included in the output, eg. *Id,Title,IdentifierDoi[0],Year,PublicationType.NameEng*
     - START_YEAR - only include publications from this year forwards (default: *2014*)
     - POOL_SIZE - how many publication records should be handled at a time in each pool when searching (keyword, semantic).
 Setting this to 1000+ could cause timeout errors. (default: *500*)
     - SEARCH_MODE - *hybrid* (both keyword and semantic search, with RRF), *semantic* (only) or *keyword* (only). (default: *hybrid*)